dvrkrvin/ReachOut/README.md

 # ReachOut

-A mental health focused application with the primary intention of encouraging users to reach out to their friends and family.
+A comprehensive, Android-based, mental health focused application with the primary intention of reminding and encouraging users to check up on their friends and family.

 ### Features